theGeekist/stars/README.md

 stars.public.js     ~174 KB
 ```

-Add peers only if you need LLM-powered features:
+Add peer dependencies only if you need LLM-powered features:

 ```bash
 bun add @jasonnathan/llm-core ollama
 ```

-Then set `OLLAMA_MODEL` and run `gks summarise` / `gks score` normally.

-If the peers are missing and you invoke LLM code, a runtime error will instruct you to install them.
+Set `OLLAMA_MODEL` and run `gks summarise` or `gks score` as usual.
+If peers are missing and you attempt to use LLM features, you'll get a runtime error with installation instructions.

 ## Citation

-If you use **Geekist Stars** in your research or projects, please cite:
+If you use Geekist Stars in your research or projects, please cite:

 ```bibtex
 @software{nathan_geekist_stars_2025,